elunna/nerfhack-changelog/README.md

 ### Misc monster changes

-* all quest guardian colors were changed to cyan
+* all quest GUARDIAN colors were changed to cyan
 * all A monsters are immune to death magic (xnh)
 * baluchitherium is now huge; strengthened claw attack from 5d4 to 5d12
 * all bats can see invisible